samgould2/PEGG2.0/README.rst

 Note
 *****
-PEGG has been tested with python version 3.9 and 3.10.
+PEGG has been tested with python versions 3.9 and 3.10.
+Python versions higher than 3.10 are not compatible with the scikit-learn package version needed to compute protospacer on-target scores.
 To get it to install, you may need to use a `virtual environment <https://saturncloud.io/blog/how-to-install-python-39-with-conda-a-guide-for-data-scientists/>`_ :

 .. code-block:: python

    conda create -n myenv python=3.9

+Additionally, some users (particularly on Windows) have reported installation issues stemming from the cyvcf2 package used for translating ClinVar IDs to a format compatiable with PEGG.
+A version without this package and its functionality is available for local pip installation in the following `dropbox link (pegg-2.0.92-py3-none-any.whl) <https://www.dropbox.com/sh/5xsdzyiyrjiu9pf/AADiFFA3BQ3vX7swja-i2NBqa?dl=0>`_ .

+Usage
+*******

 PEGG is a python package that designs prime editing guide RNAs (pegRNAs) and base editing guide RNAs (gRNAs) for use in precision genome editing.
 Unlike the existing, web-based programs for pegRNA design, PEGG is suitable for designing thousands of pegRNAs at once, giving users the ability to design entire libraries of pegRNAs